nx-lr/protea/README.md

 JavaScript is the world's most popular programming language, but many people still hate it for its problems which we still have to deal with today.
 JavaScript usage has changed drastically, and the language ever continues to evolve, but it struggles to deliver the capabilities required for the complex applications that are being developed these days.

 Many new languages, frameworks and transpilers of existing languages, such as ReScript and TypeScript fill in the gaps that exist in JavaScript, so to help web developers build complex web applications that can be transpiled into JavaScript and run in the browser.
-Sombra is one of them.
+Trinity is one of them.

 [wtfjs]: https://github.com/denysdovhan/wtfjs/

-## Sombra's Origins
+## Trinity's Origins

 In March 2020, I had a hobby project, a conlang generator, which I written in Python that utilized libraries like NumPy and NLTK that I wanted to port into JavaScript and integrate into a website.
 So I went with the naïve approach of transcribing my code from Python to JavaScript by hand.